-mounting can also be mounted that the front of the device protrudes through a cut-out in the enclosure.
-This way the operating buttons and the display become accessible.
+The device can also be mounted that the front of the device protrudes through a cut-out in the enclosure.
+So the operating buttons and the display become accessible.
 With centric mounting using the below maximum cut-out a gap between enclosure and device results, which does not exceed 2.5mm on each side.